illumio-shield/illumio-splunk-ta/TA-Illumio/README.md

 > [!NOTE]
 > Recommendations for the configuration and topology of a distributed Splunk environment are outside the scope of this document.
 See the documentation on [Splunk Validated Architectures](https://docs.splunk.com/Documentation/SVA/current/Architectures/Introduction) for suggestions on topology for distributed deployments.

-* For a standalone deployment, install and configure the TA as described in the [Installation](#installation) section below.
+For a standalone deployment, install and configure the TA as described in the [Installation](#installation) section below.

-* For a distributed environment, install the TA to a Splunk Heavy Forwarder.
+For a distributed environment, install the TA to a Splunk Heavy Forwarder, as well as the indexer/indexer cluster and search head/search head cluster.
+The **Illumio** modular input should be configured to run on the heavy forwarder, and installation on the indexer and search head tiers are needed for index-time and search-time transforms in the app respectively.

 > [!IMPORTANT]
 > The `TA-Illumio` add-on cannot be installed on a Universal Forwarder.